-The various GravIS data sets (Table 1), i.e., GRACE/-FO-based Level-2B and Level-3 products, are published via GFZ Data Services.
+The various GravIS data sets (Table 1), i.e. GRACE/-FObased Level-2B and Level-3 products, are published via GFZ Data Services.
 It is important to note that all these data sets are dynamic.
-First, this is because GRACE-FO is still an active mission providing science data.
+First, this is because GRACE-FO is still an active mission providing scientific data.
 As long as there are regular (monthly) updates of the time series of corresponding gravity field models, the time series of GravIS products will also be regularly extended.
-Second, quality-improved releases of GRACE/-FO Level-2 products can be expected to become available from time to time which consequently will also lead to new releases of the GravIS data sets (see Sect.
+Second, quality-improved releases of GRACE/-FO Level-2 products can be expected to become available from time to time, which consequently will also lead to new releases of the GravIS data sets (see Sect.
 6.1 for more details regarding the update policy).
 Thus, the DOIs and references given in Table 1 represent the current status when this article was written and might change in the future.
 Note that always the most recent data sets and their citations are visualized and provided at the GravIS web portal.
-A comprehensive set of metadata is provided with each data set, which has been harmonized over all three data groups described in Sect.
-2.2 to the extent possible.
+A comprehensive set of metadata is provided with each data